LukeWait/custom-shell/README.md

 Enhances Linux environments with the Starship customizable prompt for visual fanciness, personalized aliases for lazy people, and essential packages.
 The packages have been selected to enhance navigation and provide a user-friendly experience that, for the most part, seamlessly integrates into everyday use through the use of alias and functions.
 Further details on the packages and their functionality can be found in the [Usage](#usage) section.

 Installing is easy - the `setup.sh` file takes care of everything, including installing the dependencies and creating symbolic links to the included shell/Starship config files.
 The script will automatically detect the following and act accordingly:
-- The Linux distribution in use is used to install dependencies based on the required syntax and package managers (as of v2.0.0, only apt has been tested)
+- The Linux distribution in use determines how to install dependencies based on the required syntax and package managers (as of v2.0.0, only apt has been tested)
-- The shell type in use will determine which shell config file to link (currently only .bashrc is provided however .zshrc is in the works).
+- The shell type in use determines which shell config file to link (currently only .bashrc is provided however .zshrc is in the works).
 - If you're using a basic terminal with limited color range/font choices it will link to an alternative Starship config that is tailored to these restrictions.
 It will also skip installation of a Nerd Font as it won't be supported.

 The default Starship config features a two-line prompt format as follows: